- Boil the jug and hand sanitize the area you are about to cut open.

 These bags are perfect for greenhouse vegetables and microgreens.
 (Outstanding results with Microgreens)

-Hang the bag with the vent near the top of your vegetables or microgreens.
+Prop up the bag with the vents near the top of your vegetables or microgreens.
 Do not puncture the bag.
 This NZ strain is much more potent than those bags imported from overseas, you will be amazed how little weight is left once the bag is finished.

 These bags actually put out massive amounts of CO2 and are much safer than gas and bottles.
 Just leave and forget.
 You will notice the difference in a very short time.